lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 Attributes of Spectrum Objects
 ------------------------------

-The :class:`~soxs.spectra.Spectrum` object has a number of unitful attributes which may be helpful for the end-user, which are shown here.
+The :class:`~soxs.spectra.base.Spectrum` object has a number of unitful attributes which may be helpful for the end-user, which are shown here.

 .. code-block:: python